carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 ## Pip

-Pip is the most common package manager for python.
-Pip allows you to easily install python packages locally from your computer or from an online repository like the [Python Package Index (PyPI)](https://pypi.org/).
+Pip is the most common package manager for Python.
+Pip allows you to easily install Python packages locally from your computer or from an online repository like the [Python Package Index (PyPI)](https://pypi.org/).
 Once a package is installed with pip, you can `import` that package and use it in your own code.

 Pip is a command line tool.
 We'll start by exploring its help manual: